Abayomiokojie/stroke-prediction/README.md

 ##### Missing Values:
 - It was found some 'N/A' values in 'bmi' column, and 'unknowns' in 'smoking_status' column (data unavailable for patient).
 - After careful consideration and analysis, and taking into account the different types of data each column provides, we handle them as follows:
 	- BMI missing values (NaN) represent 201 observations, which corresponds to 4% of the dataset.
 This is within the acceptable range for using imputation with minimal risk to the dataset.
+Furthermore, the data is considered Missing Not at Random (MNAR) because it depends on the respondents’ willingness to disclose their weight.

 		However, the BMI column has a minimum value of 10.3 and a maximum value of 97.6, with a mean of 28.8.
-Because of the large gap between these values, we decided to handle the missing data in this column through imputation using KNN.
+Because of the large gap between these values, we decided to handle the missing data in this column through imputation using KNN with a number of neighbords = 9.

-		We should scale the numerical data before applying KNN for imputation.

 	- The smoking_status value “Unknown” represents 1,544 observations, which corresponds to 30% of the dataset.
 In addition, this attribute only allows three answer options: never smoked, formerly smoked, and smokes.